kevinzunigacuellar/portfolio/posts/en/make-a-markdown-blog-with-nextjs.md

   }
 }
 ```
-1. Destructure the object parameter in one line to get the slug.
+1. Destructure the parameter in one line to get the slug.
 ```
 getStaticProps({ params: { slug } })
-// returns slug
 ```
 2. Use path.join to get the file path for the slug
 ```
 path.join('posts', slug + '.md')
-// for the first post it returns:
-// posts/first-post.md
 ```
-3. Read markdown and converts it to a string
+3. readFileSync reads a file and converts it to a string
 ```
 const markdownWithMetadata = fs.readFileSync(
   path.join('posts', slug + '.md'),